 The French expression "Je tombe de haut" explained

-To be clear, this includes a detailed definition of what it is and how to use it in a dialogue with an audio example.
-But wait, we also sprinkled some super useful stuff like dialogue example, synonym, slow pronunciation audio and more!
+You are going to find out everything you have to know about the basic French idiom "Je tombe de haut".
+To be more specific, it includes a full definition of what it is and how to use it in a dialogue with an audio example.
+But, we also added some super useful stuff like slow pronunciation audio, dialogue example, synonyms and more!

 Translation in English